kafande/Hompage/ma261-f18/index.md

 MATH 717, by appointment.

 ### [](#announce) Announcements
-> The Final will take place on Wednesday,December 12, at 8:00 PM in the Elliott Hall of Music.
+> The Final will take place on Wednesday,December 12, at 8:00 - 10:00 AM in the Elliott Hall of Music.

 ### [](#notes) Class Notes
 Here I will post corrections to mistakes I have made in class and outlines of